genotrance/px/README.txt

     Logs are written to working directory and over-written on startup A log is automatically created if Px crashes for some reason

+  --uniqlog
+  Generate unique log file names
+    Prevents logs from being overwritten on subsequent runs.
+Also useful if running multiple instances of Px

 Examples

   Use proxyserver.com:80 and allow requests from localhost only